Thinking you'll get a free bag on your next JetBlue flight? Think again.

 When it comes to checking a bag, JetBlue baggage fees are far more straightforward than you'll find on other airlines.

 Need even more than two bags?
-You’ll pay dearly.
-JetBlue charges $150 per bag starting at the third piece of checked luggage.
-And even with the right fare or JetBlue status, there’s no escaping that extra cost.
+You'll pay dearly.
+JetBlue charges $125 for a third piece of checked luggage and $150 for a fourth bag or more on domestic and short-haul international flights.
+With flights to and from Europe, any checked bags beyond the first two will cost you an additional $200.
+And even with the right fare or JetBlue status, there's no escaping that extra cost.

 Like most airlines, JetBlue has some strict limits on how much your bag can weigh before you have to pay extra.

-All checked bags must be no more than 62 linear inches and a maximum of 50 pounds – unless you’re flying JetBlue Mint, in which case the maximum weight is 70 pounds.
+All checked bags must be no more than 62 linear inches and a maximum of 50 pounds – unless you're flying JetBlue Mint, in which case the JetBlue checked bag weight limit is 70 pounds.

-Have a bag between 51 and 99 pounds?
-You’ll have to pay $150 each.
+How much are overweight checked bags on JetBlue?
+If they’re between 51 and 99 pounds, you'll have to pay $150 each.
 And bags over 99 pounds are not accepted on JetBlue, period.